 \section{Basketball team performance}

-Bayes' theorem combines the information provided by the prior distribution and the likelihood function to obtain the posterior distribution $\pi(\boldsymbol{\theta}, \boldsymbol{\psi} \mid \mathcal D)$, where $\mathcal D$ stands for the data and includes the observations $\boldsymbol{y}_i$,(i.e., the realisations of the process $\boldsymbol Y_i$ of Formula \ref{joint}, that is, the baskets made and missed of the shots of the matches) and a few covariates.
-This posterior contains all information of the behavior of the model.
-This information includes direct knowledge of the performance of the team of interest both at a general level, such as the coefficients of the logistic regressions associated with either the hidden transition probabilities or the state dependent probabilities of making a basket, and at a specific level of the different matches in the analysed championship.
-At the specific level, the posterior distribution provides knowledge on the random effects associated with a particular match and team status on transition probabilities or probabilities of making a basket.
-That information is very valuable but does not provide direct information on some of the indicators of the team performance that may be important to better understand the strengths and weaknesses of the team.
+Bayes' theorem combines the information provided by the prior distribution and the likelihood function to obtain the posterior distribution $\pi(\boldsymbol{\theta}, \boldsymbol{\psi} \mid \mathcal D)$, where $\mathcal D$ stands for the data and includes the observations $\boldsymbol{y}_i$,(i.e., the realisations of the process $\boldsymbol Y_i$ of Formula \ref{joint}, that is, the baskets made and missed of the shots of the games) and a few covariates.
+This posterior contains all information of the behaviour of the model and allows direct knowledge of the performance of the team both at a general level (such as the coefficients of the logistic regressions associated with either the hidden transition probabilities or the state dependent probabilities of making a basket) and at a specific level of the different games in the analysed championship.
+At the specific level, the posterior distribution provides knowledge on the random effects associated with a particular game and team status on transition probabilities or probabilities of making a basket.
+That information is very valuable but does not provide direct knowledge on some of the indicators of the team performance that may be important to better understand its strengths and weaknesses.
 This is the case of transition probabilities, probability of making a basket, probability of being in a {\it cold }or a {\it hot} state, occupancy times, first-passage times, etc. Since the stochastic behaviours of these quantities depends on $(\boldsymbol \theta, \boldsymbol \psi)$, we can apply the Bayesian paradigm and compute the posterior distribution of each of them from the posterior distribution $\pi(\boldsymbol{\theta}, \boldsymbol{\psi} \mid \mathcal D)$.
 We discuss these inferences below.